pynbody/pynbody/_sources/tutorials/halos.txt

 The catalogue has halos ordered by number of particles, so the first halo for this zoom simulation will be the one we would most likely be interested in.
 So lets see some of its stats:

+.. note:: Group finders keep units as Mpc/h and Msol/h, so be careful when you use these numbers.

 .. ipython::